Vitamin B6 food belongs in the anti-frailty group of four.

-This page was updated by Dr Bernard Preston on 9th February, 2023.
+This page was updated by Dr Bernard Preston on 9th February, 2024.

-Or as Hippocrates, the father of Western healthcare put it, let your food be your medicine.
+Or as Hippocrates, the father of Western healthcare put it "let your food be your medicine."

 Pyridoxine is probably the best recognised form.

-Vitamin B6 is essential at two levels, firstly in the synthesis of haem.
+Vitamin B6 is essential at two levels; firstly in the synthesis of haem.

-Vitamin B6 is essential in the reaction in which dopamine is formed from L-D[4] in a nucleus in the brain known as the substantia nigra.
+Vitamin B6 is essential in the reaction in which dopamine is formed from L-D[4] in a nucleus in the brain known as the Substantia Nigra.

 Worse is that the Parkinsonian medication interferes with B6 metabolism.

 There have been many studies linking a deficiency of vitamin B6 to chronic inflammation in the body.
-This is in part due to its vital role in denaturing homocysteine, a breakdown product of protein-metabolism.
+This is in part due to its important role in denaturing homocysteine, a breakdown product of protein-metabolism.

-This page on homocysteine cardiovascular explains further.
+This page on homocysteine cardiovascular explains it in some detail.

 Other good sources are:

-In short, none of us should be deficient in vitamin B6 food, but we are.
+In short none of us should be deficient in vitamin B6 food; but we are.

-Vegetarians, of course, have shown that one can be perfectly strong without fish, fowl and red meat.
+Vegetarians of course have shown that one can be perfectly strong without fish, fowl and red meat.
 Generally they do eat eggs and dairy products though.

 Vegans have to be more careful.